 The only thing no credit check loans have in common, is the absence of a credit pull or credit inquiry on the borrower.
-Many types of loans have a no credit check alternative; however, these loans tend to be most common with short-term and payday loans.
+Many types of loans have a no credit check alternative.
+However, few of these are no credit check long term loans.
+These loans tend to be most common with short-term and payday loans.

 Personal and payday loans.
-These are the most common type of no-credit check loans.
-Loan amounts vary from a few hundred dollars to thousands.
-Since payday loans are inherently more risky for lenders are are considered unsecured loans, they tend to have higher interest rates and fees and shorter repayment periods.
+These are the most common types of no-credit check loans.
+The Loan amount may vary from a few hundred dollars to thousands.
+These loans can serve as instant loans due to their oftentimes quick approvals.
+Since payday loans are inherently more risky for lenders and are considered unsecured loans, they tend to have higher interest rates and fees and shorter repayment periods.
 While almost all personal loans, student loans, car loans, mortgages, etc. are reported to the credit bureaus, traditional payday loans tend to be unreported.
 If you’re looking to build credit, make sure your lender regularly reports to the three major credit bureaus.
+Here at Possible, we directly report to the credit bureaus so your credit can be built over time.
 Without consistent reporting, your credit score will never improve, no matter how often payments are made on time.

-Installment loans.
-These are loans that are approved for a set amount and cannot be increased until the current loan is completely paid off.
+Installment loans: These are loans that are approved for a set amount and cannot be increased until the current loan is completely paid off.
 These limitations help lenders limit their risk while helping customers gain access to larger loans as they demonstrate reliability.
-Installment loans are paid back over time in specific amounts and because there are multiple repayments, as long as the lender reports payments to the credit bureaus, you build credit history.
+A long term Installment loan is paid back over time in specific amounts and because there are multiple repayments, as long as the lender reports payments to the credit bureaus, you build credit history.
+Like payday loans, short term installment loans can tend to have higher interest rates, especially if you start missing payments.
 A Possible loan is also considered an installment loan that builds credit history.

 If you’ve ever heard of a “Soft check” or a “Hard pull” these refer to the two types of credit checks.
 When reviewing your credit score or applying for a new loan it’s crucial to know the difference between the two credit checks and how these checks can impact your score.
 Whether soft or hard, each is also considered a credit inquiry and they are ways to get a “credit rating” on you specifically.